-The WARMR system [5] uses an Apriori-like method to £nd all substructures that occur more than a given frequency threshold, or minimum support, in the input examples.
-WARMR represents examples and learned substructures using de£nite clause logic and searches the space of substructures using specialization ordered by Θ -subsumption and constrained by mode declarations.
-As with other Apriori-based approaches, WARMR gains efficiency by pruning all specializations of substructures whose frequency falls below the given threshold.
+The WARMR system [5] uses an Apriori-like method to find all substructures that occur more than a given frequency threshold, or minimum support, in the input examples.
+WARMR represents examples and learned substructures using definite clause logic and searches the space of substructures using specialization ordered by Θ -subsumption and constrained by mode declarations.
+As with other Aprioribased approaches, WARMR gains efficiency by pruning all specializations of substructures whose frequency falls below the given threshold.

-2.2 Graph-based Relational Learning
+2.2.
+Graph-based Relational Learning

-Graph-based data mining (GDM) is the task of £nding novel, useful, and understandable graph-theoretic patterns in a graph representation of data.
+Graph-based data mining (GDM) is the task of finding novel, useful, and understandable graph-theoretic patterns in a graph representation of data.
 Several approaches to GDM exist based on the task of identifying frequently occurring subgraphs in graph transactions, i.e., those subgraphs meeting a minimum level of support.
-Kuramochi and Karypis [16] developed the FSG system for £nding all frequent subgraphs in large graph databases.
-FSG starts by £nding all frequent single and double edge subgraphs.
+Kuramochi and Karypis [16] developed the FSG system for finding all frequent subgraphs in large graph databases.
+FSG starts by finding all frequent single and double edge subgraphs.
 Then, in each iteration, it generates candidate subgraphs by expanding the subgraphs found in the previous iteration by one edge.
 In each iteration the algorithm checks how many times the candidate subgraph occurs within an entire graph.
-The candidates, whose frequency is below a user-de£ned level, are pruned.
+The candidates, whose frequency is below a user-defined level, are pruned.
 The algorithm returns all subgraphs occurring more frequently than the given level.

-Yan and Han [26] introduced gSpan, which combines depth-£rst search and lexicographic ordering to £nd frequent subgraphs.
+Yan and Han [26] introduced gSpan, which combines depth-first search and lexicographic ordering to find frequent subgraphs.
 Their algorithm starts from all frequent one-edge graphs.
-The labels on these edges together with labels on incident vertices de£ne a code for every such graph.
+The labels on these edges together with labels on incident vertices define a code for every such graph.
 Expansion of these one-edge graphs maps them to longer codes.
 The codes are stored in a tree structure such that if $\alpha = (a_0, a_1, ..., a_m)$ and $\beta = (a_0, a_1, ..., a_m, b)$, the β code is a child of the α code.
 Since every graph can map to many codes, the codes in the tree structure are not unique.
-If there are two codes in the code tree that map to the same graph and one is smaller than the other, the branch with the smaller code is pruned during the depth-£rst search traversal of the code tree.
-Only the minimum code uniquely de£nes the graph.
+If there are two codes in the code is pruned during the depth-first search traversal of the code tree.
+Only the minimum code uniquely defines the graph.
 Code ordering and pruning reduces the cost of matching frequent subgraphs in gSpan.

 Inokuchi et al. [12] developed the Apriori-based Graph Mining (AGM) system, which uses an approach similar to Agrawal and Srikant's [1] apriori algorithm for discovering frequent itemsets.
 AGM searches the space of frequent subgraphs in a bottom-up fashion, beginning with a single vertex, and then continually expanding by a single vertex and one or more edges.
 AGM also employs a canonical coding of graphs in order to support fast subgraph matching.
-AGM returns association rules satisfying user-speci£ed levels of support and con£dence.
+AGM returns association rules satisfying user-specified levels of support and confidence.